The string of frogs is an evergreen climbing plant, aptly named after its broad leaves that resemble the shape of a frog.

 The soil should be allowed to dry off properly between waterings to prevent your string of frogs from dying of root rot disease.

-How do you Keep String of Frogs Alive in Winter?
+How do you Keep a String of Frogs Alive in Winter?

 If the plant is outdoors, you need to bring it indoors to protect it from the cold.